ERDC Enhanced Rate Program (ERP)

 In an effort to recognize child care providers across the state of Oregon for their exceptional work, the Oregon Legislature has allocated an annual $500 payment to eligible child care providers in 2024 and 2025!
 The work that you do as early childhood educators keep this state afloat and we want to say thank you!

-The application can be found when you log into your myORO account after May 31, 2024.
+The application can be found when you log into your myORO account after April 7, 2025.
+Here is a list of all qualifying child cares: Types of Child Care (PDF)

 To be eligible, you must: